 Although Dedic was an Honors business student at La Salle, he reminded students that Wall Street is not just for business majors; firms recruit and hire from all disciplines.
 Regardless of major, he offered students insight on setting oneself apart in the job market.

-“It becomes much more important to differentiate yourself from others on your resume as well as in your demeanor.
+“It becomes much more important to differentiate yourself from other others on your resume as well as in your demeanor.
 You are going to have competition out there; you already know that,” said Dedic.
 “I can tell you that when I first started my job, I can guarantee you that I was just as educated, and I would argue even better than a lot of my peers who went to ‘tier-one’ universities.
 You are just as smart and just as motivated.
-The difference that will help you get the job is your commitment and hard work.”
+The difference that will help get you the job is your commitment and hard work.”